effektif/user-docs/docs/include_examples/publish-blog-post.rst

 Context
 ^^^^^^^

-In a product company such as `Signavio <http://www.signavio.com>`_, the marketing department often publishes a blog about the company’s products.
+In a product company such as `Signavio <http://www.signavio.com>`_, the marketing department typically publishes a blog about the company’s products.
 Writing and publishing a product blog post involves several people, who must coordinate their work to make it possible to publish new blog posts on a regular schedule.

 Trigger